Non-governmental organization: Track II diplomacy

 Track II diplomacy (or dialogue) is transnational coordination by non-official members of the government, including epistemic communities and former policymakers or analysts.
 It aims to help policymakers and policy analysts reach a common solution through unofficial discussions.
 Unlike official diplomacy, conducted by government officials, diplomats, and elected leaders, Track II diplomacy involves experts, scientists, professors and other figures who are not part of government affairs.

 World NGO Day

-World NGO Day, which is observed annually on 27 February, was recognised on 17 April 2010 by 12 countries of the IX Baltic Sea NGO Forum at the eighth Summit of the Baltic Sea States in Vilnius, Lithuania.
-It was internationally recognised on 28 February 2014 in Helsinki, Finland by United Nations Development Programme administrator and former Prime Minister of New Zealand Helen Clark.
+World NGO Day, which is observed annually on 27 February, was recognized on 17 April 2010 by 12 countries of the IX Baltic Sea NGO Forum at the eighth Summit of the Baltic Sea States in Vilnius, Lithuania.
+It was internationally recognized on 28 February 2014 in Helsinki, Finland by United Nations Development Programme administrator and former Prime Minister of New Zealand Helen Clark.

 Diplomacy

 In the context of NGOs (Non-Governmental Organizations), diplomacy refers to the practice of building and maintaining partnerships with other organizations, stakeholders, and governments to achieve common objectives related to social or environmental issues.

 NGOs often work in complex environments, where multiple stakeholders have different interests and goals.
 Diplomacy allows NGOs to navigate these complex environments and engage in constructive dialogue with different actors to promote understanding, build consensus, and facilitate cooperation.

 Effective NGO diplomacy involves building trust, fostering dialogue, and promoting transparency and accountability.
 NGOs may engage in diplomacy through various means such as including advocacy, lobbying, partnerships, and negotiations.
 By working collaboratively with other organizations and stakeholders, NGOs can achieve greater impact and reach their goals more effectively.